 KubeCon + CloudNativeCon was held for the second time in China on June 24, 2019.
 This time, 26 technical presentations from Alibaba Group were selected for the event.
 The presentations and two workshop sessions brought Alibaba Cloud experts and other technology enthusiasts together once again.
 On the first day of the KubeCon event, 12 experts from Alibaba Cloud conducted a full-day hands-on workshop for developers.

 Attendees gained a deep and thorough understanding of container networks and logs and were given a chance to experiment with a variety of cloud-native product capabilities.
-They tackled many interesting scenarios around Alibaba Cloud Container Service for Kubernetes (ACK), including building Knative-based face recognition applications and using serverless applications developed for production.
+They tackled many interesting scenarios around Alibaba Cloud Container Service for Kubernetes (ACK), including building Knative-based applications and using serverless applications developed for production.
 Also there was the opportunity to explore how to share data across subtasks through shared storage in workflow engine-based genetic computing scenarios.